gast04/gast04.github.io/_posts/2021-03-06-Debugging-Android.md

 * debugger crashes
 * unreliable results

-Working now one year as mobile tester, I wanna share my thought of what I think is the most convienent way of debugging native android code.
+Working now one year as mobile tester, I wanna share my thoughts of what I think is the most convienent way of debugging native android code.
-(maybe IOS comes in the next blog)
+(maybe IOS comes next)

 The thing is, just dont debug, seriously avoid when possible!